mythitorium/files-to-clipboard/README.md

 Actually, kinda misleading, technically speaking the files themselves don't get copied to the clipboard, it's the paths that get copied, which point to the files.

+Decided to make a repo for this because online resources related to pasting files to the clipboard is almost non-existent.

 ## Usage

 This isn't on crates.io or anything because I don't think it's in a production ready state (maybe that will change one day who knows).